mryap/mryap/README.md

 ### Hi there 👋

+Sept 2015 – Sept 2016, National College of Ireland, Higher Diploma in Science in Data Analytics

+Learn to identify, analyse and interpret patterns in complex data using analytical, statistical and modelling techniques with R, Python and SQL.
+Projects:

+Final Project - Using Open Data to explore underlying relations of Ireland rental property market.
+Feature engineering, Exploratory Analysis, Boosted Decision Tree Regression and Ordinary Least Squares Linear regression are used.
+[GitHub]

+Programming for Big Data - Deployed instances on Amazon EC2, IBM BLUEMIX and used Pig to run MapReduce job.
+[GitHub]

+Machine Learning and Data Mining – Collaborating in a team of 4.
+Use Gradient Boosted Decision Tree and Exploratory Data Analysis on an anonymized data set to predict claim category helping insurer accelerate its claims process and provide a better service to its customers.

+SQL - Developed a MySQL database for a Games rental shop with Entity Relationship Diagram and Normalization.
+[GitHub]

 As a digital marketing analyst, knowledge of how a website is built and struture comes in handy.

 To that end, I put together several websites with different technology stack.
 Here some of them